g-leech/argmin-gravitas/_posts/2017-03-01-entree-nous.markdown

 visible:    1
 published:  true

-summary:    Formalisation of a throwaway line about philosophical scepticism.
+summary:    Formalising a throwaway line about philosophical scepticism.
 quality:    4
 emotion:	4
 confidence: It doesn't solve the original problem, but it is quite fun.